What Is The FAFSA?

 Lots of states and colleges also use the FAFSA to determine which students get financial aid—and how much they’ll get.
 You must file the FAFSA each year to receive a financial aid package from Texas Lutheran University.

 Certain aid is limited and is awarded until funds are depleted.
-To ensure your consideration for such aid, you should file your FAFSA as soon as possible beginning October 1 each year.
+To ensure your consideration for such aid, you should file your FAFSA as soon as possible beginning in December for the 2024-2025 award year.

 - Submitting the FAFSA is the most important thing you can do if you want financial aid.